bala-mahadevan/balamahadevan-portfolio/api_docs.md

 ## API Documentation Samples

-This page contains API documentation samples that I created as part of a trainig program.
-Although I have created and maintained API documentation during my tenure as a Technical Writer, I am unable to add them here as the ones I have documented are used mostly for internal use by the companies I worked at.
+This page contains API documentation samples created as part of a training program.
+While I've created and maintained API documentation professionally as a Technical Writer, that work is for internal company use only and can't be shared publicly.

 ## Sample 1 — Audio transfer